Assisted Suicide / Euthanasia

 -

-For more ‘ordinary’ cases, six-month prognoses are in any case very unreliable, and the danger exists that hundreds if not thousands of people would have their lives ended prematurely, even by a matter of years, if the Bill were passed into law.
+For more ‘ordinary’ cases, even six-month prognoses are in any case very unreliable, and the danger exists that hundreds if not thousands of people would have their lives ended prematurely, even by a matter of years, if these Bills were passed into law.

 -

-The procedural gatekeeping meanwhile relies on a system whereby the patient seeking to procure an assisted suicide would make two declarations followed by ‘periods of reflection’ (altogether 21 days) and two doctors would assess that they are making an autonomous decision free of duress, followed by a High Court Judge confirming that the procedure has been followed.
+The procedural gatekeeping meanwhile relies on a system whereby the patient seeking to procure an assisted suicide would make two declarations followed by ‘periods of reflection’ (altogether 21 days in one Bill and 7 days or less in the other) and two doctors would assess that they are making an autonomous decision free of duress, in the case of the Leadbeater Bill including an ‘Assisted Dying Review Panel’ to confirm that the procedure has been followed.

 -

-Nothing however establishes how the doctors would know (certainly in 3 weeks) how to detect undue pressure or coercion in the patient, even with psychological training.
-As such, the inclusion of a High Court Judge (putting aside the consequences for the judiciary in being given this responsibility) would only be an added layer of bureaucracy without any ability to safeguard.
+Nothing however establishes how the doctors would know (certainly in 3 weeks or less) how to detect undue pressure or coercion in the patient, even with psychological training.
+As such, the inclusion of a Panel would only be an added layer of bureaucracy without any ability to safeguard patients.

 -